How to save a document

 Change where to save the file

 When saving a file for the first time or choosing the Save As option, you can specify where you want to save the file.
 When saving the file, you can browse to a different location in the save window.
-For example, you could select another folder or drive on the computer if you want to save to a different destination.
+For example, you could select another folder or drive on the computer to save to a different destination.

 Tip